Canadian Services First

 Ensuring a Place for Canadian Services

 The CRTC recognizes the importance of reflecting French-language broadcasting services in a minority environment.
-It has also adopted policies and regulations to increase the availability to cable subscribers of specialty services in the minority official language.
+It has also adopted policies and regulations to increase the availability to cable subscribers of discretionary services in the minority official language.

 In addition, CRTC policies and regulations use the following tools to ensure a diversity of Canadian programming services: